 This book is the most recent linguistic description of the Arabic dialect spoken in Libya’s capital, Tripoli.
 Based on fieldwork over the course of several years, it provides a detailed look at the dialect of Tripoli from the viewpoint of Arabic dialectology, but goes beyond the usual approaches in including a thorough description of syntax.
 Furthermore, it is the only book to be written on a variety of Arabic in Libya since the early 1980s.
 Christophe Pereira is a Maître de Conférences at INALCO in Paris.

-Fortunately, Yoda also made his recording of that fairy tale available online, which you can listen to below.
-It was narrated by Mere Hajjaj Liluf (میري حجاج ليلوف), who was born in Tripoli in 1925.
+Fortunately, Yoda also made his recording of that fairy tale available online, which you can listen at this link.
+It was narrated by Mere Hajjaj Liluf (میري حجاج ليلوف), who was born in Tripoli in 1925, and recorded in Israel in the 1990s.

 For those who speak Libyan Arabic, the main differences to note are that t ت becomes ch چ, h ه disappears, and q ق is pronounced q and not g.
 So for example انتا is pronounced انچا and تعالى sounds like چَعْلا che3la.
 Or instead of hada هدا you hear ada ادا.
 I’d be interested to know how much is understandable!